 Montessori Alzheimer Solution in LTC: Draw on the Past of the Alzheimer’s Resident

 Mr. Gagnon is an elderly gentleman who has Alzheimer’s disease.
 He has been living in a long-term care residence for 2 years and wanders the corridors several times a day.
 Every morning, he gets up very early and leaves his room.
-Sometimes he knocks on the doors of other residents, which often wakes them up or startles them.
+Sometimes he knocks on the doors of other residents, which often startles them and sometimes even wakes them up.

 The nursing staff feel it’s unproductive to walk him back to his room several times every morning.
 Each time they do he becomes agitated and insists he does not want to return to his room.
 Once in his room, he is aggressive and refuses care.
 Staff members at the LTC are exhausted by Mr. Gagnon’s behavior, which interferes with the smooth running of the floor.

 Some suggested that medication might be the best solution.
 But, as it turned out, the adapted Montessori method provided a much better solution.